edmundophie/event-based-server/readme.md

      $ sudo make install
      ```

-2. Run makefile
+2. Run makefile in terminal
      ```
-     make
+     $ make
      ```
 3. Server is now running.
 Open your browser and go to `http://localhost:8080/[FILE_NAME.html]`

 ## Configuring
-1. The default html directory is in `html` folder.
+1. The default html directory is in `html` folder
 2. The default port is `8080`
 3. The `html folder` and `port` can be changed in the `server.config` file